Browse our list of frequently asked questions about imec.icon and get details on partnerships, project roles, financing, subcontracting, and more.

 No, deliverables are not transferred to VLAIO.
 However, they need to be available on MyProjects so that they are accessible to all consortium partners.

 Yes.
-Instruction meetings are meant to clarify the valorization case of the project.
+Explanation meetings allow the funding agencies to highlight areas of the proposal that may need further clarification, in partucular with respect to valorization cases.
 More information can be found in the imec.icon manual section 3.2.2

 Consult the VLAIO website

 Yes, until 1 year after project end the publication will need approval.
-This approval will have to come from all project parties.
+This approval will have to come from all project parties, to protect the interests of all parties.

 For all types of publications, including but not limited to: scientific, non-scientific, speeches, posters, leaflets, blogs, web posts, tweets, …

 An acknowledgement always has to be added.
-Also, the affiliation has to mentioned, regardless whether the researcher is on the payroll on a temporary or permanent basis.
+Also, the affiliation has to be mentioned, regardless of whether the researcher is on the payroll on a temporary or permanent basis.

 No, only the Dutch version is authentic.
 The English version is only available for information

-We are using DocuSign as digitial signing procedure.
+We are using DocuSign as digital signing procedure.
 The contract will be sent to the legal representative by email, with a link to the document on DocuSign.

-It is OK to use open source code.
-The use of OS can speed up research but may affect other parties’ background of foreground.
+It is OK to use open source software (OSS).
+The use of OSS can speed up research but may affect other parties’ background of foreground.

-Licenses of open source can contain stipulations that are in conflict with the imec.icon Collaboration Agreement, for instance on IP.
-The project’s Steerco needs to review the use of OS.
+Licenses of open source can contain stipulations that are in conflict with the imec.icon Collaboration Agreement, for instance on IP, or that are detrimental to the protection of IP of other partners.
+The project’s Steerco needs to review the use of OSS.